Free shipping to the US on orders over $150

 8) Decorating the Cake

 Add the rest of the whipped cream on top of the cake.
-Then cover the sides of the cake with cream.
+Then, cover the sides of the cake with cream.

 Whip the cream again with a whisk to form stiff peaks.
-Then put the cream into the piping bag.
+Then, put the cream into the piping bag.
 Decorate the cake as you wish with the remaining whipped cream and strawberries, and it's done!

-Recommended products
+Recommended products for this recipe

 0 comments